 You are welcome to be baptized at the campus you regularly attend or at any campus with a date convenient for you.
 Your baptism is a celebration of the changes God is making in your life, and not affiliated in any way with one particular campus.

 There is no simple answer to this question.
 Baptism provides an opportunity to publicly share your belief in Jesus and God’s forgiveness of your sins.
 It is also a great time for the church to celebrate the change God has brought about in your life.

 Please send us an email if you have questions.

 Women should wear a bathing suit covered by a black t-shirt and black shorts.
 Men are to wear a black t-shirt and black shorts.
 We will provide a black t-shirt if you need one.
 Please bring a towel, a bag for your wet clothes and a change of dry clothes.

 You will be provided a white robe after coming up out of the water.
 The black and white are symbolic of moving from darkness to light and from death to life.

-If you are ready to take the NEXT STEP to be baptized, (1) sign up with the button above.
+If you are ready to take the NEXT STEP to be baptized, (1) start a conversation with the button above.
 (2) A church leader will contact you to schedule a time to meet.
 (3) They will talk with you about your faith in Jesus, your spiritual journey and the meaning of baptism.
 They will also explain about the baptism service itself and answer any questions.
 (4) You will write your “testimony”—the story of how you trusted Jesus.
 (5) You will be scheduled for a baptism service and baptized!

 Our baptism services are performed by Campus Pastors, Small Group Pastors or Lifeline Pastors.
 Pastor Jeff Manion baptizes at the Cascade Campus but is not always available.
 The Campus Pastor and administrative team generally coordinate baptisms at each campus.